plizkinzmey/remote-transmission-client-go/docs/user-guide.md

 - **Header**: Contains the application title, theme toggle, language selector, and settings button
 - **Status Filter**: Allows you to filter torrents by their status (All, Downloading, Seeding, etc.)
 - **Torrent List**: Displays all your torrents with key information about each one
-- **Footer**: Shows session statistics such as download/upload speeds and total completed
+- **Footer**: Shows session statistics such as download/upload speeds and free disk space

 ## Managing Torrents